OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 configuration option to a bigger value.
-Note that a typical user process on Linux is limited to 1024 simultaneously opened files, and you should let some margin for shared libraries, etc...
-As of GDAL 2.0, gdal_translate and gdalwarp, by default, increase the pool size to 450.
+Note that a typical user process on Linux is limited to 1024 simultaneously opened files, and you should let some margin for shared libraries, etc... gdal_translate and gdalwarp, by default, increase the pool size to 450.

 Driver capabilities
 -------------------